nerdegutt/securetest/README.md

-# CORS / HTTP / HTTPS demo
+# CORS / HTTP / HTTPS XHR demo

+This is a small tool I built to test the behaviour of XHR requests between combinations of secure, non secure, CORS and non CORS-enabled web servers.

-A simple node.js server with multiple handlers on different domains.
+It runs on a single node.js server, having multiple handlers for different domains and security combinations.
 Uses [Hapi.js](http://hapijs.com) framework and self signed certificates.

 ## Usage